dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     expression.

-*   An `ifElement` is a constant element if its condition is a constant expression evaluating to a Boolean value and either:
+*   An `ifElement` is a constant element if its condition is a constant expression evaluating to a value of type `bool` and either:

     *   If the condition evaluates to `true`, then when the "then" element is a constant expression and any "else" element is a potentially constant